Skip to content

 }

-The secret of each input is signed as a string.
+The secret field is signed as a string.

 Witness format